Skip to Main Content

 Gold has traditionally been a safe-haven asset for investors when inflation revs up or interest rates are very low.
 Gold tends to fare well when real interest rates – that is, the reported rate of interest minus the inflation rate – go into negative territory.
 Investors often view gold as a store of value during tough economic times, and it has succeeded in this purpose over long periods.

-One good option for investing in gold is to buy it through an ETF, so you won’t have to actually own and protect the gold yourself.
+One good option for investing in gold is to buy it through a top gold ETF, so you won’t have to actually own and protect the gold yourself.
 Plus, you have several options with ETFs, allowing you to own physical gold or the stocks of gold miners, which can offer higher upside if gold prices soar.

 Is there a way for investors to take advantage of rising prices?